Skip to content

 Baosbheinn is rated 5/5 (very challenging) on the OutdoorSCOT scale.
 The standard route covers about 16km with 770m of ascent and takes most walkers 6-9 hours.
 Terrain: The Flowerdale path is well-engineered and a pleasure to walk.

-Where do I park for Baosbheinn?
+Where should I park to climb Baosbheinn?

 Standard parking is at NG857721 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.